swaptacular/swpt_trade/README.md

      * Policy, ledger, and flag update notifications, sent by the subsystem that is responsible for managing users' accounts.
-       (The "Circular Trade" reference implementations is designed to work in tandem with the ["Creditors Agent" reference implementation].)
+       (The "Circular Trade" reference implementation is designed to work in tandem with the ["Creditors Agent" reference implementation].)